jgbakke/MongoAI-Documentation/README.md

 MongoAI.manager.SendData(className);
 ```

-If you want to clear all data for your class globally, call
+If you want to delete all global data for your class, call
 ```
-MongoAI.manager.ClearData(className);
+/// This deletes ALL data, so use this only when you want to completely reset your AI MongoAI.manager.ClearData(className);
 ```

-The reason why every funciton has a className parameter is so you can separate your parameters for different types of objects.
+The reason why every function has a className parameter is so you can separate your parameters for different types of objects.
 For example, I want to simultaneously run Genetic Algorithms on Boxes and Circles, but I want them to have separate genes, so I use different class names and Stitch will know to put them in different collections.

+## Testing for Internet Connection
+If you call MongoAI when you have no Internet connection, nothing will happen because you cannot connect to Stitch.
+Therefore, it may be helpful to validate if you have a connection.

+Call the following function if you want to verify that you can send a request to Mongo:
+`MongoAI.manager.HasInternetConnection();`

+If this is false, you will not be able to use MongoAI so you may want to consider how to handle this.
+It is up to you to decide how to proceed.